What services do you offer?

 I am calling to refer a client who is not me—how do I do this?

-If you are the parent/legal guardian of a child who is under 18 years of age, we can conduct a 20-minute phone screening with you (the referring individual), collecting client contact information and some descriptions of the difficulties your child is experiencing.
+If you are the parent/legal guardian of a child who is under 18 years of age, we can conduct a 15-30 minute phone screening with you (the referring individual), collecting client contact information and some descriptions of the difficulties your child is experiencing.

 If you are the parent/legal guardian of a child older than 18 or another referring individual, we can provide you with our contact information and descriptions of the services we provide.
-You can then pass that information along to the client, and the client can call us as he/she wishes.
+You can then pass that information along to the client, and the client can call us as they wish.

 Do you prescribe medication?

 No. The clinic is not a medical facility.
 If you or your child are a candidate for medication, you will need to work through a medical doctor, such as a pediatrician, family physician, or psychiatrist.

 Evaluations will consist of gathering information from you and others who know you well (e.g., family, partners) if the evaluation is for you.
 If the evaluation is for your child, we will gather information from your child, family, and teachers.
 Information will be gathered through:

 - An initial intake interview during which we obtain detailed information regarding the symptoms you/your child are experiencing, personal history (e.g., medical history, academic history), and the history of your/your child's current difficulties.
 The intake will also allow us to determine whether our services are a good fit for you/your child's needs, and attending an intake interview does not guarantee servies at the clinic.